michael-baas/autodidact-blog/_posts/2023-08-26-running-ps-scripts.md

 # How to Enable PowerShell Scripts

 Windows PowerShell has a safety feature called Execution Policies.
 Execution Policies are used to prevent malicious scripts and configurations from being executed on a machine by default.
 Execution Policies can be controlled in Windows for a local computer, current user or particular session.
-Group Policy can also be used to set execution policies for computers and users [^1]
+Group Policy can also be used to set execution policies for computers and users [^Source]

 There are several policy levels you can set: